How to Migrate from Wix to WordPress

 You will notice that there are pre-installed plugins that come with WordPress.
-You can choose which plugins you want or need and delete those you don’t want to use.
+We can choose which plugins we want or need and delete those we don’t want to use.

 You also have to delete two files that interfere with your stuff.
 Go to File Manager, choose default.html and favicon.ico, Right-click, and then delete the files.
 Some web hosts may not have these files, you should look for them once you start with your WordPress site.

 Now, login to your new WordPress site using the login credentials provided to you.
 Your WordPress site is active, but you still have to do some customization to make sure your site is ready for migration.

 Earlier, I said it’s best to use themes to customize your WordPress site, depending on the type of website you want to build.